nostradomus/Base3-clock-webversion/README.md

 decimal | 1                 | 3     | 9      | 27      | 81       | ... |
 range   | 0/1/2             | 0/3/6 | 0/9/18 | 0/27/54 | 0/81/162 | ... |

-So to convert a ternary number to the decimal system, you have to start with the most-right digit, multiply it with 3^0, multiply the next digit with 3^1, 3^2, and so on...
+So to convert a ternary number to the decimal system, you have to start with the rightmost digit, multiply it with 3^0, multiply the next digit with 3^1, 3^2, and so on...

 So for example (11021)ter = 1x3^0 + 2x3^1 + 0x3^2 + 1x3^3 + 1x3^4 =  (111)dec